Code4Community/phaser-code-editor-template/README.md

     C4C.editor.create(document.body);
     ```

+    You can also pass in a theme for the editor and a flag which initially sets the editor to be invisible.

 3. Create some javascript functions you would like to expose to the this library's language.
 For our example, the javascript function just creates an alert.

     ```javascript